Creating a Naming Convention for Azure

 create resource using resourceName as name

-This means that this script would create virtual machines with names such as vmnewserviceprd001, vmnewserviceprd009 and vmnewserviceprd012.
+This means that this script would create virtual machines with names such as vmabcdprod01 and vmabcdprod12.

 The following are examples of what someone could want to achieve by not using a naming convention:

 - Ensure that the Azure environment is unstructured and that no one knows, or can easily find out, what subscriptions, resource groups, and resources are used for.
-This means that you’ll need to spend less time on planning, architecture, and design.
+This means that you’ll need to spend less time on architecture, design, and scripting.

 - Make it difficult to differentiate between environments so that appropriate policies, restrictions, and cost management controls can’t be implemented.
-This will also drive up cloud costs for the organization, so that you can make at better case for going back to using the on-premise servers standing in your room.
+This will also drive up cloud costs for the organization, so that you can make a better case for going back to using the on-premise servers under your desk at the office.

 - Assign resources a name which makes it more probable that no one will ever dare to remove it, since they’ll think that it could be running something important.
 Even more so after you’ve left the company.